tencentyun/intlcloud-documents/yehe_doc/计算/云服务器/运维指南/上传文件/Windows 系统通过 FTP 上传文件到云服务器_intl_en.md

 **Configuration description:**
  - Host: the public IP of the CVM.
 Log in to the [CVM Console](https://console.cloud.tencent.com/cvm) to view the public IP of the CVM on the **Instances** page.
- - Username: the FTP user account configured when you [built the FTP service] (https://intl.cloud.tencent.com/document/product/213/10912).
+ - Username: the FTP user account configured when you [built the FTP service](https://intl.cloud.tencent.com/document/product/213/10912).
 The figure below uses "ftpuser1" as an example.
- - Password: the password corresponding to the FTP user account configured when you [built the FTP service] (https://intl.cloud.tencent.com/document/product/213/10912).
+ - Password: the password corresponding to the FTP user account configured when you [built the FTP service](https://intl.cloud.tencent.com/document/product/213/10912).
  - Port: the FTP listening port, which is **21** by default.
 After the connection is successful, you can view the files on the remote CVM site.